 In its 10th year, the Deloitte Global Millennial and Gen Z Survey reveals two generations pushing for social change and accountability

-- One in five global millennials and in six Ukraine millennials feel discriminated against all of the time or frequently because of an aspect of their background.
+- One in five millennials feel discriminated against all of the time or frequently because of an aspect of their background.

-Deloitte 2021 Millennial and Gen Z Survey, now in its 10th year, finds respondents are channeling their energies toward meaningful action—increasing political involvement, aligning spending and career choices with their values, and driving change on societal issues that matter most to them.
-In turn, as we have repeatedly found over the years, young people expect institutions like businesses and governments to do more.
+Deloitte’s 2021 Millennial and Gen Z Survey, now in its 10th year, finds respondents are channeling their energies toward meaningful action—increasing political involvement, aligning spending and career choices with their values, and driving change on societal issues that matter most to them.
+In turn, as we have repeatedly found over the years, these generations expect institutions like businesses and governments to do more.

 “In the 10 years Deloitte has been conducting the Millennial Survey, millennials and Gen Zs’ lives have changed, but their values have remained steadfast.
 They have sustained their idealism, their desire for a better world, and their belief that business can and should do more to help society,” said Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.

-Climate change and protecting the environment was global millennials’ No. 1 personal concern a year ago.
-Perhaps unsurprising, this year, health and unemployment fears topped the list of personal concerns for global millennials.
-Yet, their continued focus on environmental issues (coming in third), and the fact that it remains the No. 1 concern for Gen Z—even during a global pandemic, when other threats to their health, family welfare, and careers may feel more imminent—demonstrates how important this issue is for young people.
+Climate change and protecting the environment was millennials’ No. 1 personal concern a year ago.
+Perhaps unsurprising, this year, health and unemployment fears topped the list of personal concerns for millennials.
+Yet, their continued focus on environmental issues (coming in third), and the fact that it remains the No. 1 concern for Gen Z—even during a global pandemic, when other threats to their health, family welfare, and careers may feel more imminent—demonstrates how important this issue is for younger generations.

-Gen Zs, six in 10 Gen Zs globally and 48% in Ukraine, and millennials, 56% globally and 41% in Ukraine, say systemic racism is widespread in general society.
-However, the past year has prioritized the issue of racial discrimination.
-More than half of all survey respondents believe society is “at a tipping point and there will be positive change from this point forward.”
+Six in 10 Gen Zs and 56% of millennials say systemic racism is widespread in general society.
+However, the past year has prioritized the issue of racial discrimination in such a way that 55% of all survey respondents believe society is “at a tipping point and there will be positive change from this point forward.”
 Millennials and Gen Zs are doing what they can to address the problem, but are also looking to government and other institutions to accelerate change.

 The issue is personal for many.
-One in five respondents feel personally discriminated against “all the time” or “frequently” because of an aspect of their backgrounds.
-A quarter of global respondents and 1 in 5 respondents in Ukraine feel they have experienced discrimination by their governments, and approximately the same number feel they have been targeted on social media.
-Globally, 34% of millennials and 38% of Gen Zs believe racism in the workplace is systemic.
-In Ukraine, these figures are lower – 17% and 29% respectively.
+At least one in five respondents say they feel personally discriminated against “all of the time” or frequently because of an aspect of their backgrounds.
+A quarter feel they have experienced discrimination by their governments, and approximately the same number feel they have been targeted on social media.
+Thirty-four percent of millennials and 38% of Gen Zs believe racism in the workplace is systemic.

 Because discrimination can become embedded in organizations over time, three in five respondents agree that positive change will only come from the top down—from a change in attitude and actions from those in power.
 Yet, they don’t believe institutions are living up to their potential.
 When asked to rank who is making the greatest effort to reduce systemic racism, individuals and activists topped the list ahead of education systems, the legal system and governments.